aichallengeiot/aichallengeiot.github.io/index.md

 Papers focusing on specific IoT applications and generic IoT systems are both welcome.
 We specifically encourage submissions with forward-looking ideas that may initiate new research directions.
 We solicit the following types of submissions.

-- **Regular papers** describing novel research, up to 6 pages including figures and tables, but not including references (references can use additional pages as needed), which will be presented at the workshop as oral presentation
+- **Regular papers** describing novel research work or experiences, up to 6 pages including figures and tables, but not including references (references can use additional pages as needed), which will be presented at the workshop as oral presentation
 - **Vision/position papers** describing new research directions and challenges, up to 4 pages including figures, tables, and references, which will be presented at the workshop as a short oral presentation followed by interactive discussions
-- **Demo/poster papers** up to 2 pages including figures, tables, and references, which will be presented at the workshop as an interactive demo or poster respectively
+- **Demo/poster papers** up to 2 pages including figures, tables, and references, which will be presented at the workshop as interactive demo or poster respectively

 All submissions should use the double column ACM proceedings format.
 The ACM template is available at: [https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template).
 LaTeX submissions should use the acmart.cls template (sigconf option), with the default 9-pt font.
 This format will be used also for the camera-ready version of accepted papers.
 The submissions should include authors' names and affiliations (i.e., *not* be double-blind).
 Submitted papers will be reviewed by the program committee for novelty, relevance, and quality.
 Accepted papers will be published in the ACM Digital Library (for demo/poster papers, see note below).
 At least one of the authors of every accepted paper must register and present the paper at the workshop.